canonical/charm-relation-interfaces/grafana_auth/README.md

 ## Direction

 The interface will consist of a provider and a requirer.
-The `provider` is expected to allow configurable authentication to `Grafana`. and the `requirer` should be able to consume the relation and configure the authentication mode to authenticate to `Grafana`.
+The `requirer` is expected to allow configurable authentication to `Grafana`. and the `requirer` should be able to consume the relation and configure the authentication mode to authenticate to `Grafana`.

 ```mermaid
 flowchart TD